Services Icon

 The extended-release formulation of buprenorphine injection is particularly beneficial, as it provides a steady release of the medication over time, typically through monthly doses and additional doses.
 This consistent delivery helps maintain stable drug levels in the bloodstream, reducing the need for daily dosing and improving overall treatment adherence with an extended release injection.

-This advancement aids in managing opioid use disorder and ensures continuous and effective patient care.
+This advancement aids in managing opioid addiction and ensures continuous and effective patient care.

 Who is buprenorphine injection recommended for?